mhoemmen/cpp-proposals-pub/submdspan-fixes/submdspan-fixes.md

     * Increment `__cpp_lib_submdspan` from its current value (`202403L`).

     * Implement suggestion during LEWG wording review to define a "wording macro" for all the slice specifier types that have unit stride.
 We call it *unit-stride slice for `M`*, where `M` is a layout mapping type.
 (The definition only depends on an `index_type`, but the wording is most natural when it depends on the layout mapping type for which _`submdspan-mapping-impl`_ is a private member function.)

+* Revision 2 to be submitted for the next mailing

+    * Use green and red text in Wording to make changes more clear.
+No actual wording changes.

 # Abstract